rodrisenovilla/Senovilla-Ganzo2025/README.md

 - Single cell atlases can be explored in a Shiny app: https://phylobrain.serve.scilifelab.se/app/phylobrain
 - Spatial transcriptomic atlas can be explored in TissUUmaps: https://phylochicken.serve.scilifelab.se/#
 - Bash for Paroedura picta annotation in GeMoMa.sh
-- Functions employed for analyisis are stored in conf.R
+- Functions and variables employed for analyisis are stored in conf.R